-The Consolidated Financial Statements and schedules listed in the accompanying Index to Consolidated Financial Statements and Supplementary Schedules (page 84) are filed as part of this report.
+The Consolidated Financial Statements and schedules are filed as part of this report.

 Item 8.
 Information on Independent Accountant and other Related Matters

 A. External Audit Fees and Services

 Audit and Audit - Related Fees

 The following table sets out the aggregate fees billed to the Company for each of the last three (3) years for professional services rendered by SyCip Gorres Velayo & Co.,